 6. Keep layouts consistent between persona guides.

-Consistency is key when creating an effective user persona because it allows for quick comparisons.
-It is not efficient to have people aimlessly searching for information because the designer wanted to switch things up.
+Consistency is key when creating a compelling user persona because it allows quick comparisons.
+It is inefficient to have people aimlessly search for information because the designer wanted to switch things up.

-Providing real stats and metrics are a fantastic way to take your persona guide to the next level.
-But make sure that the data you are presenting is actually useful and memorable.
+Providing real stats and metrics is a fantastic way to take your persona guide to the next level.
+But make sure that the data you are presenting is useful and memorable.

-You can achieve this by creating data visualizations like we see in the example below.
-By combining icons with important data, the designers were able to create a visual that can be easily recalled.
+As seen in the example below, you can achieve this by creating data visualizations.
+By combining icons with important data, the designers could create a visual that can be easily recalled.

-If you do not have much (or any) experience creating data visualizations, starting with a user persona guide template can help.
+If you have little (or any) experience creating data visualizations, starting with a user persona guide template can help.